ElectricGun/cheat-codes-mod/README.md

+# Mobile Support
+Added the long requested mobile support!<br>
+Simply tap on the surge-wall button and type in the code.<br>
+To enter special characters such as "enter", just them out normally.
+For example, Konami on mobile would be "wwssadadbaenter".
+(THIS MIGHT CHANGE IN THE FUTURE)<br>
 # Cheat Codes Mod
 Adds GTA San Andreas style cheat codes to Mindustry.<br>
 To activate them, simply type out the strings of text corresponding to them until something happens.<br>